 Possible Side Effects of a Lip Lift

-Successful lip lift surgeries take place on a daily basis, but the potential for certain side effects exist, as with any surgery.
+Successful lip lift surgeries take place daily, but the potential for certain side effects exist, as with any surgery.
 The risk of infection, unpleasant results, the separation of a wound and scarring are all possibilities.

-In order to avoid certain unexpected results, men are advised to receive electrolysis on skin that may display hair in an unexpected location after the lip lift.
-Patients who have prominent philtral columns, which are the two mountain-like peaks of skin running diagonal beneath the nostrils, may need to have their flaps thinned to prevent an unnatural appearance of a cleft lip, or a philtral extension into the nose.
+To avoid certain unexpected results, men are advised to receive electrolysis on the skin that may display hair in an unexpected location after the lip lift.
+Patients who have prominent philtral columns, which are the two mountain-like peaks of skin running diagonally beneath the nostrils, may need to have their flaps thinned to prevent an unnatural appearance of a cleft lip or a philtral extension into the nose.
 A loss of sensation, blood clots, and the accumulation of fluids are all potential side effects of lip lift surgery.

 Long-Term Lip Lift Results

-According to the JAMA Facial Plastic Surgery, a study of 30 patients who received lip lifts and surgery on their upper lips experienced "significant improvement in the appearance of" their lips that were long-term.
+According to the JAMA Facial Plastic Surgery, a study of 30 patients who received lip lifts and surgery on their upper lips experienced "significant improvement in the appearance of" their long-term lips.
 Lip lifts can indeed restore the lips to a more youthful state, concluded the study, and offer a pleasing aesthetic change.